Shangri-La Colombo

 Shangri-La Colombo is a 5-star hotel in Colombo, Sri Lanka.
 Owned by Shangri-La Hotels, the property is part of the larger One Galle Face development project at the site of the Old Army Headquarters.
 It is the second Shangri-La hotel on the island (after Shangri-La's Hambantota Golf Resort & Spa) and the 101st hotel of the chain of Shangri-La Hotels world-wide.
 The hotel was opened on 11 November 2017.
 The property has 500 rooms, and has room to accommodate up to 2,000 conference guests.

 2019 Easter Sunday bombings

 The Shangri-La was one of three sites of the 2019 Sri Lanka Easter bombings along with the Kingsbury and Cinnamon Grand Colombo.
-Sri Lankan celebrity chef Shantha Mayadunne and her daughter were among the fatalities.
-Sri Lankan cricketer Hasitha Boyagoda was having breakfast in the hotel when the bombing took place.
-He escaped with only minor injuries.
-Three of the four children of Danish billionaire Anders Holch Povlsen were killed in the attack.
+Sri Lankan celebrity chef Shantha Mayadunne and her daughter, who were having breakfast in the hotel, were among the fatalities.
+Sri Lankan cricketer Hasitha Boyagoda was also having breakfast in the hotel when the bombing took place, escaping with only minor injuries.
+Three of the four children of Anders Holch Povlsen were also killed in the attack.